YeoLab/sailor/README.md

 dp: DP4
 ```

 These parameters can relax or tighten the beta distribution curve used to score confident editing sites.
-Increasing the alpha and beta parameters will generally relax coverage requirements, which is sometimes useful for low-coverage data.
+Essentially these numbers adjust the pseudocount added to variant site coverage.
+Therefore increasing the alpha and beta parameters will generally relax coverage requirements, which is sometimes useful for low-coverage data.
 See the [original paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959997/) for more info:
 ```YAML
 alpha: 0
 beta: 0